 |Canon G9 X (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||21.5||12.3||495||63|

 |Canon G16 (⇒ lft | rgt)||1/1.7||12.0||4000||3000||1080/60p||21.0||11.7||230||54|

 |Canon M (⇒ lft | rgt)||APS-C||17.9||5184||3456||1080/30p||22.1||11.2||827||65|

 |Sony RX100 V (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||22.8||12.4||586||70|

 Beyond body and sensor, cameras can and do differ across a range of features.
-The G9X Mark II and the EOS M10 are similar in the sense that neither of the two has a viewfinder.
+The G9X Mark II and the M10 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
-The table below summarizes some of the other core capabilities of the Canon G9 X Mark II and Canon M10 in connection with corresponding information for a sample of similar cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The following table reports on some other key feature differences and similarities of the Canon G9 X Mark II, the Canon M10, and comparable cameras.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Canon M10 (⇒ lft)||no||no||3.0||1040||tilting||YES||4000||4.6||5||no|